In this section

 They can either go to your polling station to cast your vote, or can apply to vote for you by post.

-You must register for your proxy vote before the registration deadline date.
+You must apply for your proxy vote before the application deadline date.

 How to appoint someone to vote for you